 Protective Orders in Drug Product Liability Litigation

-After a drug product liability lawsuit is filed with a personal injury lawyer in Indianapolis IN from Ward & Ward Law Firm, both the plaintiff and the defendant engage in a process called discovery.
+After a drug product liability lawsuit is filed with a personal injury lawyer in Indianapolis IN from Ward & Ward Personal Injury Lawyers, both the plaintiff and the defendant engage in a process called discovery.
 The purpose of discovery is to allow a party to learn more about the important facts of the case before trial and the other party’s evidence.
 The scope of discovery is very broad.
 It covers any information relevant to the case or that may lead to relevant evidence.
 Privileged information and the work product of the opposing party’s lawyer (the lawyer’s written observations, theories, opinions, and research) do not have to be disclosed.
 Privileged information includes oral and written communications between an attorney and his/her client.

 Protective Orders